Dami-18/cf_stalker/README.md

 # cf_stalker
-A simple script using CF API to get ratings of friends to stalk them 😎
+A simple script using Codeforces API to get ratings of friends to stalk them 😎